qauchida/qauchida.github.io/essays/CSExploreResources.md

-Below, I have a more in depth discussion about Code.org and ECS
+Below, I have a more in depth discussion about the resources.

 In Depth discussion of resources